 Every mouth is different, and there is more than one effective way to brush.
 Deciding

-decide which brushing method is best for your child's mouth.
+brushing method is best for your child's mouth.

-Instead, healthcare providers recommend the following method:
+Instead, healthcare providers advise the following method:

 Step 1.
 Place the toothbrush beside the teeth at a 45-degree angle.

 Step 2.
-Gently brush only a small group of teeth at a time (in a circular or elliptical
+Gently brush only a small group of teeth at a time (in a circular or elliptical motion)

-motion) until the entire mouth is covered.
+until the entire mouth is covered.